selabhvl/dat250public/expassignments/expass7.md

 If everything looks alright, try to connect to the database using you favourite SQL client, e.g. [DBeaver](https://dbeaver.io/) or the Database client, which is integrated into IntelliJ.

-Use the credentials that you previously set through the environment variables.
+Use the credentials that you previously set via the environment variables.
-Once, you are logged in, create a new user for your JPA client.
+Once, you are logged in, create a new user for your JPA client (best practice).

 ```sql
 CREATE USER jpa_client WITH PASSWORD 'secret';